UtrechtUniversity/yoda/docs/design/async_system_execution.md

 We identified the following constructs to provide privileged and/or asynchronous execution:

-(@Felix, can you describe these in more detail?)

-1. PHP Call ‘change state to x’, triggering an ExecCmd
-2. Cronjob.
+1. ExecCmd for privileged execution.
+2. Cronjob for asynchronous AND privileged execution.
 This allows a job to be 'picked up' and executed within the system environment.
-Drawback: cronjobs can only be scheduled at minute-granularity, so certain jobs require ~1m to start, which implies asynchrounous execution.
-Requires Mutex to ensure that jobs are not picked up twice.
+Drawback: asynchronous, cronjobs can only be scheduled at minute-granularity, so certain jobs require ~1m to start.
-3. Delayed Rule.
-Bug: output-params.
+3. Delayed Rule for asynchronous execution.
+Currently this does not work in all cases, due to a bug with for delayed rules with output parameters in the top-level call.

 De decided to apply the following:

 * **Decision: Apply delayed rule and ExecCmd for resp. asynchronous and system execution**.
-The delayed rule is applied for executing tasks with (possibly) long execution time in asynchronously, and ExecCmd is applied to have the (privileged/non-interactive) system user perform write action in the vault.
+The delayed rule is applied for executing tasks with (possibly) long execution time asynchronously, and ExecCmd is applied to have the (privileged/non-interactive) system user perform write action in the vault.
 Tasks that require vault privileges and asynchronous execution apply both the delayed rule and ExecCmd.
+Where delayed rules don't work, fall back to using crontab.
   **Rationale**:
   **Impact**: